Are you interested in making money through the Medium Partner Program?

 - You don’t have to deal with SEO.

 - Help is available when you need assistance.

 - Writing on Medium helps you build an online community.

-You can link to your posts on Medium.
+In addition, you can link to your blog posts on Medium.
 This link-building strategy boosts your SEO.

 Also, you don’t need to worry about SEO methods or plugins that you need on your own site to rank well.

 Note: Make sure you don’t insert too many links to your blog.
 You don’t want to risk being called a “spammer” by Medium.